karkisav/Projects/Sound_Aura/README.md

 `python3 run.py`
 Your web application should now be up and running!
 Open a web browser and navigate to http://localhost:5000 (or the address provided in the terminal) to start using Sound Aura.

-This enhanced README.md should now be more visually appealing and easier to follow!